-This category of compensation is paid to people who have suffered the loss of a close family member, i.e. where a spouse, parent or child has died due to an accident which was not their fault.
+This category of compensation is paid to people who have suffered the loss of a close family member, i.e. where a spouse, parent or child has died due to an accident that was not their fault.
 The surviving relative may be able to seek compensation.
 The solicitor will use a personal injury compensation claims calculator to determine the amount which should be awarded.

 Loss of Support